 In most cases, yes.
-Certain services, like yearly screening mammograms, don't require a referral.
+Certain services, like yearly mammogram screenings, don't require a referral.

-- If you get non-emergency health care outside the plan's network without authorization, you may have to pay the full cost. - It's important that you follow the plan's rules, like getting prior approval for a certain service when needed. - Visit Medicare.gov or check with the plan for more information.
+- If you get non-emergency health care outside the plan's network without authorization, you may have to pay the full cost. - It's important to follow the plan's rules, like getting prior approval for a certain service when needed. - Visit Medicare.gov or check with the plan for more information.